GoogleCloudPlatform/kubernetes-workshops/quickstart/README.md

 service "lobsters" exposed
 ```

 Get the external IP, this will take a minute.
+EXTERNAL-IP will be blank until the load balancer is ready.

 ```
 kubectl get service lobsters